Last Updated: January 28, 2019

 Custodial Care vs. “Medically Necessary” Care

-“There was a time when the family could come together and care for elders at home.
+“There was a time when the family could come together and care for seniors at home.
 But families now are different in many ways, and often when patients are in need of basic care, they are unable to get it from traditionally available sources.”

 The disconnect between care needed and care covered can cause financial trouble and stress for families coping with an Alzheimer’s diagnosis.
 Adler suggests considering options and making plans before long-term care becomes a necessity.
-She said:

 - After Dementia: Financial and Legal Planning